 You may have missed it, but on Monday last, the Intergovernmental Panel on Climate Change (IPCC) called on world leaders to ramp up their activities to avoid a climate crisis.
 Why?
 On the back of a new report from the UN which finds that emissions of carbon need to be cut by 45% by 2030 in order to keep global warming within 1.5 degrees Celsius.
-If there is no action the Panel believe there will be serious consequences for the world in terms of rising seas levels, extreme heatwaves amongst other issues.
+If there is no action the Panel believes there will be serious consequences for the world in terms of rising seas levels, extreme heatwaves amongst other issues.

 When you look at it, world leaders have a huge role to play in making it easier for everyone to make changes that will reduce carbon emissions.
-As an energy solutions supplier we know more than most about the wave of technology solutions that are available to householders, businesses and farms to help them reduce their energy usage and ultimately their carbon emissions.
+As a renewable energy solutions supplier we know more than most about the wave of technology solutions that are available to householders, businesses and farms to help them reduce their energy usage and ultimately their carbon emissions.
 Some of these solutions are costly and incentives are needed in the short term to make them more widely available and achieve mass adoption.

 As part of our “Energy Monitor” research with Red C earlier this year, 75% of consumers indicated that they planned to purchase LED lighting in the next 12 months but only 8% indicated solar panels & 6% planned to purchase heat pumps.
 The latter two are less-mainstream technologies but also more expensive with a longer payback.
 Agencies such as the SEAI are doing great work in highlighting and supporting these technologies, but can they achieve the stretching targets in the timeframe that is now emerging from this latest report?